-Crystal PRYOR is Director of Non-proliferation, Technology, and Fellowships at Pacific Forum.
+Crystal PRYOR is Vice President of the Pacific Forum.
 Before joining Pacific Forum, she held a postdoctoral fellowship in the U.S.-Japan relations program at the Weatherhead Center for International Affairs at Harvard University.
 Crystal works on nonproliferation in Asia while developing research agendas on technology policy and Women, Peace, and Security.
 She has researched U.S.-Japan outer space security cooperation, strategic trade control implementation in advanced countries, and Japan’s defense industry and arms exports.
 Crystal received her doctorate in political science from the University of Washington, master’s degrees in political science from the University of Washington and the University of Tokyo, and bachelor’s degree in international relations with honors from Brown University.

 Director for Regional Affairs